teslyta/Hello_world/README.md

+# some changes made from ubuntu git maschine
 Js first script
 # I am trying to learn something new for me.
 In my work I haven't a chance to use git or java script, so let's do it here.